Carlapl3/financial-services-intelligence-agent/README.md

 4. **Extract** structured insights using LLMs
 5. **Digest** content into a concise executive format
 6. **Output** as Markdown (email-ready)

 ---
+## Typical Use Case

+Used by management consulting partners and advisory teams within financial services to:

+- Monitor regulatory and market developments
+- Identify high-impact signals early
+- Produce structured, client-ready briefings for executives

+---